Overview

 Outcomes

-- Demonstrate competence in practicing safety always and recognizing and correcting potential hazards.
+- Demonstrate competence in practicing safety and recognizing and correcting potential hazards.

 - Demonstrate competence in work attitude and attendance.